-ADDDOVALS LICENSING TRADE CERTIFICATES OHALIFICATIONS AND COMPETENCIES REQUIRED INCLUDING BELEVANT LEGISLATION, ARRIVARILE CORES OF PRACTICE, MONITORING AND CERTIFICATES, QUALIFICATIONS AND COMPETENCIES REQUIRED.
-INCLUDING RELEVANT LEGISLATION, APPLICABLE CODES COMMUNICATION.
-ENGINEERING DETAILS / APPROVALS / CERTIFICATES Certificate of Competency as required for prescribed work MAINTENANCE CHECKS Machine and vehicles - visual inspection prior to use and in accordance with manufacturer's instructions and recommendations.
+APPROVALS, LICENSING, TRADE CERTIFICATES, QUALIFICATIONS AND COMPETENCIES REQUIRED.
+INCLUDING RELEVANT LEGISLATION, APPLICABLE CODES OF PRACTICE, MONITORING AND COMMUNICATION.
+ENGINEERING DETAILS / Certificate of Competency as required for prescribed work APPROVALS / CERTIFICATES Certificate of Competency as required for prescribed work Marking and orbitals a sixual instruction orbitals and in a condensation of the second orbitals and a condensation of MAINTENANCE CHECKS Machine and vehicles - visual inspection prior to use and in accordance with manufacturer's instructions and recommendations.
 Machine and vehicles - servicing and maintenance as per supplier's instructions and relevant Australian Standards.
-TRAINING / COMPETENCIES / QUALIFICATIONS TO PERFORM WORK General Safety Induction Training (Construction Industry) Principle Contractor Specific Induction (as required) Site Specific Inductions (as required) Certificate of Competency for prescribed work Safe Work Method Statements RELEVANT LEGISLATION, APPLICABLE CODES OF PRACTICE (WHS AND ENVIRONMENTAL) MONITORING / EVALUATION Measurement and evaluation will be an ongoing process performed principally by: On site monitoring by Operations Manager Formal site safety inspections against pre-determined criteria Formal incident investigations Consultation with workers and contractors CONSULTATION AND COMMUNICATION Green Light Creative Pty Ltd actively consults with workers and subcontractors in the following forms: • Site visits by Supervisor, Operations Manager, Directors • Inductions • Bulletins and newsletters
+TRAINING / COMPETENCIES / General Safety Induction Training (Construction Industry) QUALIFICATIONS TO PERFORM Principle Contractor Specific Induction (as required) Site Specific Inductions (as required) WORK Certificate of Competency for prescribed work Safe Work Method Statements RELEVANT LEGISLATION, APPLICABLE CODES OF PRACTICE (WHS AND ENVIRONMENTAL) MONITORING / EVALUATION Measurement and evaluation will be an ongoing process performed principally by: On site monitoring by Operations Manager Formal site safety inspections against pre-determined criteria Formal incident investigations Consultation with workers and contractors CONCULTATION AND Green Light Creative Pty Ltd actively consults with workers and subcontractors in the following forms: CONSULTATION AND Site visits by Supervisor, Operations Manager, Directors COMMUNICATION Inductions Bulletins and newsletters

-Green Light Creative Pty Ltd WHS Management System Issue 2.2 - 25/01/2021 Page 45 of 239 -- --------------------------- ----------------
+Green Light Creative Pty Ltd WHS M anagement System Issue 2.3 04/08/202 Page 45 of 238 ------------------------------------ -------------------------------------- ----------------